The Voice of Vietnam season 5: The Knockouts/ The Cross Battles

 The Knockouts was taped on June 27 and broadcast from July 22 to August 5, 2018.
 For the first time in the show's history as well as The Voice franchise, the Knockouts would not be team-based but instead feature battles between members in different teams.
 Contestants from all four teams were paired randomly into one knockout battle, with the winner advanced to the Playoffs and the loser sent home.
 Each coach had three turns to "challenge" the other three coaches for a cross knockout battle.
 The challenge coach was allowed to select his/her own team member in a battle, and the chosen contestant would pick his/her knockout opponent randomly from the challenged coach's team.
 When there is only one contestant left in each team, the power to challenge other coaches would be granted to the coach with the highest number of winning battle.

 After two performances in a battle concluded, a 21-member professional jury gave their points to each contestant publicly, whereas audience in the studio also voted for the two contestants.
 Those numbers were then added up to a total point to determine the winner of a knockout battle.
 As a result, the number of contestants advanced to the Playoff round between four teams would vary depending on the number of wins or losses of the team in the knockout battles.
 The "steal" was also not available as this stage of the competition this season.

-Đào Bình Nhi, a contestant from team Thu Phương who was paired up with Việt Puzo into a duo in the Battle round, withdrew due to personal reasons.
+Đào Bình Nhi, a contestant from team Thu Phương who was paired up with Việt Puzo into a duo in the Battle round, withdrew for personal reasons.
 Therefore, Việt Puzo competed in this round as a solo contestant.